 Site type Premium Nature of the venue Victoria Square is the civic heart of the City.
 It is inclusive and welcoming to all, providing innovative facilities for events and activities to celebrate Adelaide's cultural diversity and vibrant arts sector.
 The square provides a central place for civic events, arts and cultural festivals and activities to attract local, national and international visitors.
 The square provides an innovative, open, accessible and entertaining and has high-quality, purpose built event infrastructure on the northern side.
-Suitability Events showcasing food and wine, and/or showcasing the unique and enviable lifestyle, health and wellbeing, arts and culture, live music and multicultural communities of South Australia and the City of Adelaide are highly suitable Limited commercial promotional activity is supported Suggested capacity (at any one time) North site 3,000/south site 4,000, not including the four outer triangles and Reconciliation Plaza Event size Major and minor events Precinct specific criteria a Operating hours Sunday - Thursday: Close 11.00pm.
+Suitability Events showcasing food and wine, and/or showcasing the unique and enviable lifestyle, health and wellbeing, arts and culture, live music and multicultural communities of South Australia and the City of Adelaide are highly suitable Limited commercial promotional activity is supported Suggested capacity North site 5,000/south site 5,000, not including the four outer triangles and Reconciliation Plaza Any closure should occur outside the operating hours of the Adelaide Central Market or at a time agreed in consultation with Council, the Adelaide Central Market Authority and key stakeholders and may result in minimising times at which the Plaza is closed to traffic Event size Most suitable for medium sized events Precinct specific criteria a Operating hours Sunday - Thursday: Close 11.00pm.
 Fridays and Saturdays: Close 11:59pm.
 Sundays that precede a Monday public holiday: Close 11:59pm on the Sunday.
 Open 11.00am for alcohol trade.
-Events can commence from 7.00am Shared use considerations Ensure public access to pedestrian and cycle paths to the maximum extent possible Toilet block must remain open where possible Maintain northern tip access to public at all times Where fencing is required, it must be high quality, attractive and semi-transparent As the central civic heart of the city, there are significant high-rise buildings overlooking the site, and directly and significantly affected by noise from the site, who must be engaged with during event planning, to the satisfaction of Council and key stakeholders.
-Any closure should occur outside the operating hours of the Adelaide Central Market or at a time agreed in consultation with Council, the Adelaide Central Market Authority and key stakeholders and may result in minimising times at which the Plaza is closed to traffic Event site planning and delivery must pay attention and care to the presentation of and interaction between the event infrastructure and the entire park.
-Event site build must consider how the back of house is viewed, impact of surrounding scrim and visual amenity of borders.
-This is particularly important for events in situ for a longer period of time (over a week).
+Events can commence from 7.00am Shared use considerations Ensure public access to pedestrian and cycle paths to the maximum extent possible Toilet block must remain open Maintain northern tip access to public during day time Where required fencing must be high quality, attractive and semi-transparent As the central civic heart of the city, there are significant high-rise buildings overlooking the site, and directly and significantly affected by noise from the site, who must be engaged with during event planning, to the satisfaction of Council and key stakeholders.